 Is Fear Putting Your Financial Plan at Risk?

 It doesn’t generally spook me, since as a financial advisor, I tend to be skeptical and a bit pragmatic.
-However, I will admit a shiver went down my spine when a haunting image of the building appeared, while scrolling through Facebook.
-This photo depicts what appears to be a phantom spirit looking out the window.Creepy, and although I don’t see myself visiting there any time soon I doubt I’ll go out of my way to avoid driving by it.
+However, I will admit a shiver went down my spine when a haunting image of the building appeared while scrolling through Facebook.
+Zooming in on the bottom left window, it appears as if there's a phantom spirit looking out.Creepy, and although I don’t see myself visiting there any time soon, I doubt I’ll go out of my way to avoid driving by it.